-- · Smaller F-number: The foreground and background of the subject are blurred.
-Larger F-number: The subject and its foreground and background are all in focus. - You cannot check the blurring of an image on the LCD monitor or in the viewfinder.
+- Smaller F-number: The foreground and background of the subject are blurred.
+Larger F-number: The subject and its foreground and background are all in focus. - You cannot check the blurring of an image in the viewfinder.
 Check the recorded image and adjust the aperture.